 The Year 7 Tutor Team is a static team that specialises in supporting students through the transition process and helps them to become part of Burford School.
 Being a specialist team means we understand all the small worries and uncertainties that new students and their families can face, and are able to structure our programme to pre-empt these.
 If parents do have any question, no matter how small, the tutor team is only an email away and happy to help.

 Students joining the school in Year 7 start their induction programme in Year 6.
 From the time that they are offered a place at the school, until the Easter of Year 7, they are guided by a team of teachers who get to know them well.
 They are also supported by Year 13 students, trained in mentoring, who act as ‘buddies’.
 In order to add to the family feel, where every child is known, students are placed into a School House, which promotes interaction between students of all ages, team-spirit and celebrates the contribution of every child in every way, from sport to art events, the Talent Show to the Inter-House Show Jumping.

-There is a school residential trip early in Term 1 for all Year 7 students.
-The trip is based at the PGL Centre in Liddington, near Swindon.
-This is a three day fun-filled visit designed to build confidence, encourage team-building and help students get to know each other across the year group.
+There is a school residential trip with the Bushcraft Company early in Term 1 for all Year 7 students.
+The trip is based at The Chase in Northamptonshire.
+This is a short fun-filled visit designed to build confidence, encourage team-building and help students get to know each other across the year group.

 Clubs & Activities